 Saturday, March 25

 Three months in Mexico City went by so fast.
 On Tuesday morning, I fly to Pittsburgh, where I’ll stay for a few days before heading back to Chicago for the month of April, before heading off on another series of adventures to be announced soon.
-So this is my last post on the journal of life in Mexico City.
+So this is my last post on the Mexico City journal of my daily life.

 It was just like being in a big American city, with the added bonus of getting to speak Spanish, eat Mexican food, and experience the culture and history of the region.
 Oh, and it was much cheaper than being in the U.S.

 Would I do it again?
 Absolutely.
-In fact, I’ll be back here in Mexico City in May for a few more times in the next several months.
-I could easily see myself living here.
-Perhaps someday I will.
+In fact, I’ll be back here in Mexico City a few more times in the next several months.
+I could easily see myself living here fulltime someday.

 Day 78: Street art mania